 For me, the tree reflects perfectly how we have got to where we are today, and how we will continue to change and adapt to the environment around us.

 Any successful organisation has great roots, they hold you firmly in place, they feed you and connect with the environment around you.
 They literally keep you grounded!
-Our roots are clear in the values we hold; Pride, Passion, Belief, Integrity and Family.
+Our roots are clear in the values we hold; Pride, Passion, Courage, Integrity and Family.
 Every year we check to make sure that they still reflect the way we choose to live and work and, when necessary, make some changes to keep them up to date.